Skip to Content

 La Perla Pixan is where you’ll be served the very best authentic Mexican food to the sounds of live music.

-• You could also stop by Le Lotus Rouge, which will have you daydreaming in colors with their eccentric venue set under a circus tent (artists and great food included).
+• You could also stop by Le Lotus Rouge.
+It will have you daydreaming in colors with their eccentric venue set under a circus tent (artists and great food included).

 Day 3: Day Trip to Sian Ka’An Biosphere Reserve

-Even if you’re only going to spend 3 days in Tulum, please save some time for Sian Ka’An, a UNESCO Biosphere Reserve that is the largest protected area in the Mexican Caribbean.
+Even if you’re only going to spend 3 days in Tulum, please save some time for Sian Ka’An.
+This UNESCO Biosphere Reserve is the largest protected area in the Mexican Caribbean.

-➤ This Sian Ka’an Adventure Tour takes you on a full-day exploration of the Nature Reserve, with a guide to tell you all about it and help you spot the unique fauna, take you snorkeling on the reef, and on a boat ride with lunch included. ➥ BOOK IT NOW
+▶️ This Sian Ka’an Adventure Tour Full-Day Tour to Punta Allen takes you to the Nature Reserve with a guide.
+Learn all about the unique ecosystem and fauna and flora of the place.
+Go snorkeling on the reef, and enjoy a boat ride across the lagoon before refueling with lunch. ➥ BOOK IT NOW

-➤ If you want to see what the real Tulum is all about, this Local Walking Food Tour takes you on a 3-hour immersive experience to taste the most authentic flavors of Mexico away from common tourist hot spots. ➥ BOOK IT NOW
+▶️ Want to see what the real Tulum is all about?
+This Tulum Local Walking Food Tour takes you on a 3-hour immersive experience.
+Taste the most authentic flavors of Mexico away from common tourist hot spots with a foodie guide. ➥ BOOK IT NOW

-➤ If you want to dive deeper and try your hand at the kitchen, this Mexican Cooking and Mezcal Tasting is perfect!
-Your passionate and experienced host will tell you all the secrets of Mexico’s most traditional ingredients and flavors.
-You’ll cook a traditional Mexican menu from scratch, and enjoy it later along with a mezcal tasting. ➥ BOOK IT NOW
+▶️ Want to try your hand at the kitchen?
+This Mexican Cooking from Scratch and Mezcal Tasting in a Local Home is perfect!
+Your host will tell you all the secrets of Mexico’s most traditional recipes and flavors.
+Prepare a traditional menu from scratch, and enjoy it later with a mezcal tasting! ➥ BOOK IT NOW

 If you planned your Tulum itinerary for 3 days, then this is the end of the run for you.
 It’s such a pity, but what better way to end it than giving your belly the best of Mexican cuisine to remember for a while?

-If you’re one of the lucky ones that can stay for longer, read on, there are still many places to discover.
+If you’re one of the lucky ones who can stay for longer, read on, there are still many places to discover.

 Day 4: Chichen Itza & Valladolid or the Coba Ruins

-Chichen Itza was a major political, religious and cultural center in the Mayan empire, and an important site of pilgrimage.
-Its ancient buildings, towering temples, and impressive monuments have been restored and visiting is an absolute must if you’re in Yucatan.
+Chichen Itza was a major political, religious, and cultural center in the Mayan empire, and an important site of pilgrimage.
+Its ancient buildings, towering temples, and impressive monuments have been restored.
+Visiting is an absolute must if you’re in Yucatan!

 Since going to Chichen Itza requires a day trip, it’s a good idea to take this opportunity and explore the surroundings, which have a lot to offer!